NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/MONAILabelLung/readme.md

 ## Objective

-*   set up MONAILabel on a moderate to high-end gaming PC
+*   set up MONAILabel on a PC with moderate to high-end Nvidea GPU
 *   load MONAILabel apps and datasets
 *   use Lung CT Segmenter for rapid creation of detailed CT Lung labels in MONAILabel for
     *   right lung